nea89o/rcon-discord/README.md

       "YOUR DISCORD USER ID.
 Find out using Developer mode.", "A SECOND ID"
     ],
+    "prefix": "/",
     "token": "Your bots token.
-Create one over at https://discordapp.com/developers/applications/me" }
+Create one over at https://discordapp.com/developers/applications/me", "selfinviteroles": [
-}
+      "a role id" /* Limit which roles can invite themselves */ ],
+    "bannedrole": "another role id" /* This role is banned from using self invites, even if they have the self invite role*/ },
+  "kickmessage": "This message is sent to minecrafters when they are kicked", "welcomemessage": "This message is sent in the discord server to welcome newly linked accounts.
+Use %s as a placeholder for the username", "whitelistfile": "/path/to/your/minecraft/installation" /* This is used if the server is offline.
+Optional */ }
 ```
 -  After that run the jar using double click or `java -jar <filename.jar>`